Stabbath/ProMod/README.txt

     Hunting Rifle clipsize decreased to 10 (from 12) Hunting Rifle damage on tanks decreased to 75 (from 90) Removed tank slow down from survivor weaponfire
-- Updated mvp plugin to latest version to fix some bugs like incorrect CI kill stats
+- Updated mvp plugin to fix bugs like incorrect CI kills and include output stats in console
 - Updated hittable control plugin to include forklifts, bhlogs, handtrucks, and overhit settings
 - Updated boss percents plugin to fix displaying [None] occasionally on second round
 - Updated boss percents plugin to include a cvar for turning on/off global chat display on commands